 About Ignaria

-Ignaria is a theology research tool built to give ordinary Christians direct access to what the Church Fathers, Reformers, and historic theologians actually said — in their own words, with verifiable citations.
+A theology research tool built to help Christians read what the first generations of the Church actually wrote — in their own words, with verifiable citations.

-I came to theology largely on my own.
-I am self-taught across most of what I know, though I spent a year and a half in graduate theological studies at Mid-America Baptist Theological Seminary in Memphis, Tennessee.
-That formal study sharpened my instincts but didn't produce them — I had been reading theology and philosophyfor years before I set foot in a classroom.
+I came to theology largely on my own — self-taught across most of what I know, though I spent a year and a half in graduate theological studies at Mid-America Baptist Theological Seminary in Memphis, Tennessee.
+That formal study sharpened my instincts but didn't produce them.
+I had been reading theology and philosophy for years before I set foot in a classroom.

-I built Ignaria to solve that problem.
-The tool gives you direct access to the primary source corpus — blockquoted, cited, and searchable — so that reading the Church Fathers doesn't require a seminary library or days of research time.
+Ignaria gives you direct access to that corpus — blockquoted, cited, and searchable — so that reading the Church Fathers doesn't require a seminary library or days of research time.
+The goal is not to resolve every theological debate, but to let you read the sources yourself and see what Christians across centuries actually wrestled with — including the shared patristic foundation that predates many of our later divisions.

 Editorial Approach